-MySQL event_scheduler events are not automatically enabled on failover
+MySQL event_scheduler events are not automatically enabled after a failover

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.